AndreRudolph/impulsephp-doc/docs/views.md

   </pre>
 </div>

-<a name="apply-controllers"></a>
-## Applying controllers to views
+<h5><a id="bind-controllers">Bind controllers to views</a></h5>

-In the next documentation section for controllers you will learn how to connect a view with a controller.
+In the next documentation section for controllers you will learn how to connect bind a controller to a view.